ericspod/EidolonLibs/README.md

 Precompiled Libraries for Eidolon.
 These include shared libraries for supported platforms, Python eggs in the **python** directory, and other libraries/utilities.

+## Updating

+As a consequence of this repo always being used as a submodule in Eidolon, any changes here require the submodule SHA-1 value to be changed in the Eidolon repo and then updated.
+If this isn't done then the Eidolon checkout will continue to use the older version of this repo.
+To do the update, use this command in the Eidolon repo:

+    git submodule foreach git pull origin master

 ## Building Eggs

 The **python** directory contains eggs for a number of libraries.